 Do single foods have an impact?

 No single food will directly impact inflammation.
-Adding a “superfood” powder to a glass of water will have limited impact on inflammation compared to eating a more well-balanced diet.
+Adding a “superfood” can feel like a good idea, for example adding a superfood powder to a glass of water.
+However this will have limited impact on inflammation compared to eating a more well-balanced diet.
 It is always important to remember there can be a marketing edge to promoting certain products and foods.
 There is no need to be splashing out on expensive products, instead a focus on more fruits, veggies, oily fish and wholegrains can be the answer.
 Adding in a sprinkle of turmeric or a cup of green tea isn’t going to result in an anti inflammatory state, often the evidence for these specific foods is either weak or you need large amounts for the impact (for tumeric this is 1 tsp a day).

 Inflammation and food patterns